rust-lang/book/nostarch/chapter10.md

 longer of two string slices

-Note that we want the function to take string slices, which are references, because we don’t want the `longest` function to take ownership of its parameters.
-Refer to the “String Slices as
-Parameters” section in Chapter 4 for more discussion about why the parameters we use in Listing 10-20 are the ones we want.
+Note that we want the function to take string slices, which are references, rather than strings, because we don’t want the `longest` function to take ownership of its parameters.
+Refer to the “String Slices as Parameters” section in Chapter 4 for more discussion about why the parameters we use in Listing 10-20 are the ones we want.

 If we try to implement the `longest` function as shown in Listing 10-21, it won’t compile.